Skip to main content

 Collection Overview

-The collection consists of materials gathered by the staff of the Robert Scott Small Library at the College of Charleston in Charleston, South Carolina.
-The materials were stored in the library's "vertical file" for reference material.
-It includes numerous publications published by or distributed by the Christian Anti-Communist Crusade of Long Beach, California.
+The collection consists of materials gathered by the staff of the Robert Scott Small Library at the College of Charleston, South Carolina.
+It includes numerous documents published by state, federal, and private sources concerning "civil rights" in the United States.

 Collection